-The Ohio State University Libraries’ (“the Libraries”) website provides online access to a wide variety of materials and digital collections in support of research and anytime, anywhere learning for The Ohio State University, for the state of Ohio, and for an ever-expanding community of world scholars.
+The Ohio State University Libraries (University Libraries) website provides online access to a wide variety of materials and digital collections in support of research and anytime, anywhere learning for The Ohio State University, for the state of Ohio, and for an ever-expanding community of world scholars.

-Works appearing on or accessible via the Libraries’ website may be protected by copyright, and are made available for research and educational purposes.
-In general, the Libraries do not own the copyright for materials from our collections and cannot grant copyright permissions for these materials.
+Works appearing on or accessible via the University Libraries website may be protected by copyright and are made available for research and educational purposes.
+In general, University Libraries does not own the copyright for materials from our collections and cannot grant copyright permissions for these materials.

 The user is responsible for making a final determination of copyright status.
-If copyright protection applies, permission must be obtained from the copyright holder to reuse, publish, or reproduce the work beyond the bounds of fair use or other exceptions to the law.
+If copyright protection applies, permission must be obtained from the copyright holder to reproduce, adapt, distribute, publicly display or publicly perform the work beyond the bounds of fair use or other exceptions in the law.
 Works in the public domain are not protected by copyright and do not require permission to use.

-Please cite The Ohio State University Libraries as the source of the material when using or reproducing materials from the Libraries’ collections.
+Please cite The Ohio State University Libraries as the source of the material when using or reproducing materials from University Libraries collections.

-To use materials from the Libraries' website under the terms of the CC BY license, you must credit The Ohio State University Libraries as the source of the material(s), include the CC BY license information, and indicate if changes were made to the material(s).
-Please see How to attribute a Creative Commons licensed work for more information about how to comply with the requirements of the CC BY license.
+To use materials from the University Libraries website under the terms of the CC BY 4.0 license, you must credit The Ohio State University Libraries as the source of the material(s), include the CC BY 4.0 license information, and indicate if changes were made to the material(s).
+Please see How to attribute a Creative Commons licensed work for more information about how to comply with the requirements of the CC BY 4.0 license.

-- works for which the Libraries do not own the copyright (or do not have permission to sublicense), such as:
+- works for which University Libraries does not own the copyright (or does not have permission to sublicense), such as:

-- traditional scholarly works by Libraries’ faculty (blogs and exhibit work may belong to this category, and may be explicitly excluded from the CC BY license).
+- traditional scholarly works by University Libraries faculty (blogs and exhibit work may belong to this category, and may be explicitly excluded from the CC BY 4.0 license).

 - photographs that contain easily identifiable images of faculty, staff, or students.